nmll/tools/README.md

 datasetconvert.py can convert kittidataset tracking to kittidataset detection format

 ## usage

-on windows,you need to change this code row 22;
+put the datasetconvert.py in the same context with object dir on windows,you need to change this code row 22;
 on linux,you need to annotating code row 22.